-Burford Chinese Holly is a multi-stemmed evergreen shrub with a mounded form.
+Carissa Holly is a multi-stemmed evergreen shrub with a mounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance shrub, and may require the occasional pruning to look its best.
+This is a relatively low maintenance shrub, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds and bees to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.

-Burford Chinese Holly is recommended for the following landscape applications;
+Carissa Holly is recommended for the following landscape applications;